Cripst/KEYMANIA/README.md

 - LCD screen for gameplay
 - 4 push buttons - for input
 - 7 segment display for score
-- lEDs for visual effects
-- speaker for sound

 # Auditory and Visual Feedback
 Real-time sounds and visual effects contribute to an engaging game experience, offering instant feedback to the player for each action.